 Eurasian Tree Sparrow Passer montanus 100

 Grey-capped Greenfinch Chloris sinica 1

 Tristram’s Bunting Emberiza tristrami 5

 Black-faced Bunting E. spodocephala 3

 Alström, Per, Krister Mild & Bill Zetterström.
 Pipits and Wagtails.
 Princeton University Press, 2003.
 This landmark book, co-authored by Shanghai Birding member Per Alström, is my first reference on all things Motacillidae.
 Of particular use was p.
 56, “Water Pipit and Allies (in fresh winter plumage).”

 Brelsford, Craig, moderator.
 Shanghai Birding, a WeChat chat group.
 Rough drafts for parts of this post were written by Craig on Shanghai Birding.
 News about the rail was first circulated on Shanghai Birding.
-To join Shanghai Birding, fill out the form on our Sightings page.

 Brazil, Mark.
 Birds of East Asia.
 Princeton University Press, 2009.
 Thrushes and pipits.